Background pattern

 Propylene glycol may cause skin irritation.

-Follow exactly the administration instructions contained in this prospectus or those indicated by your doctor or pharmacist.
+Follow the administration instructions contained in this prospectus or as indicated by your doctor or pharmacist.
 In case of doubt, ask your doctor or pharmacist.

-The recommended dose is 1 ml (6 sprays) applied twice a day to the area of the scalp to be treated.
+The recommended dose is 1 ml (6 sprays) applied twice a day to the scalp area to be treated.

 The daily dose should not exceed 2 ml (12 sprays), regardless of the extent of the area to be treated.